 Knowing the drop is temporary, I think filing bankruptcy to deal with your student loan debt makes more sense than struggling for years trying to make student loan payments you can't afford.

 Sure, your credit report will take a hit at first and the interest rate of your credit cards may rise.

 But rebuilding credit is way easier than begging your lender each year for better loan repayment options.

 Do I have to be in default to discharge student loans in bankruptcy?

-For both federal student loans and private student loans, you don’t have to be in default to discharge student loans in bankruptcy.
+For both federal student loans and private student loans, you don't have to default to discharge student loans in bankruptcy.

 You simply need to prove your repaying your loan debt would cause you an undue hardship.